cmsc-vcu/cmsc408-sp2025-hw8-taylors-vcu/README.md

 ```

 ## Usage
-The final products within this repo are the deliverable documents that are generated in HTML from the `.qmd` (Quarto Markdown) files, however for this assignment we will focus on generating the Deliverable 6 Document report which is named `report.qmd`.
+The final products within this repo are the deliverable documents that are generated in HTML from the `.qmd` (Quarto Markdown) files, however for this assignment we will focus on generating the Homework 8 Document report which is named `report.qmd`.

 We will need the `quarto` command-line tool to render the following report to HTML so we can view it in our default browser.

 Furthermore, the steps for downloading `quarto` can be found [here](https://quarto.org/docs/get-started/)

-We can generate the **Homework 7 Report** via the steps velow:
+We can generate the **Homework 8 Report** via the steps velow:

 1. Git clone this project via the following command:
 ```bash